Fox Family Stories

 3. It readsTheir newborn son, Shmuilo, the Sam Lebow who would surface in Boston as Sam Lewis.

 Sora-Malka's father was Vulf.
-To see who that Vulf was, we go back another thirty-five years, to the 1847 birth of one of his own children, and to the surname the family carried before America changed it.
+To see who that Vulf was, we go back another thirty-five years, to the 1847 birth of one of his own children, and to the way the Russian clerks wrote the family's name.

 Minsk Jewish birth register entry 352, 1847, recording a son of Vulf Shliomov Geft (Heft) and Rokhla; the surname is written Geft in Russian, Heft in Hebrew letters.